 4 don’ts for writing about services

 When writing about something your buyer can’t see or touch, your ideas might begin to drift in directions that just aren’t cool in the business world.
-Taking a we’re better than the other guy approach is petty.
+Taking a we’re better than the other person approach is petty.
 Overpromising sets the brand’s sales team up for failure.
 Be clear on what your client wants you to articulate in your marketing copy and avoid these common missteps.

 1. Don’t compare the service to a competitor’s offering.

 When you anchor your marketing copy on comparisons, you’re simply giving curious readers a list of other businesses to investigate.
 They’ll likely open a few more tabs and see what the other guys have to offer.
 Yikes!
 Then they’re no longer on your client’s website.
 And if that isn’t enough reason to keep your copy focused on the brand you’re contracted to write about, taking a comparison approach could invite legal issues.
-This Moz blog post digs deep into this angle that’s worth reviewing if your client insists on sharing details about competitor services.

 2. Don’t sell and leave leads dangling.